{{ summaryHeading }}

 Limitations:

-The result is an educational financial estimate, not financial, tax, legal, engineering, or utility tariff advice.
+The result is an educational planning estimate, not financial, tax, legal, engineering, or utility-tariff advice.

-• Loan interest, lease terms, power-purchase agreements, battery dispatch, demand charges, time-of-use rates, roof replacement, and insurance effects are not modeled.
+• Loans, leases, power-purchase agreements, battery dispatch, demand charges, time-of-use schedules, roof replacement, insurance changes, and resale effects are not modeled directly.

-• Production should be checked against a site-specific PV model or installer proposal before using the payback estimate for a purchase decision.
+• Annual kWh should be checked against a site-specific PV model or installer proposal before using payback for a purchase decision.

 Worked Examples:

-If the form asks for installed cost, system size, year-one production, or retail electricity rate, the model cannot build the cash-flow table.
-Enter positive values and verify the horizon is between 1 and 40 years.
+If the validation message asks for installed cost, production, retail rate, or horizon, the model has stopped before building cash flow.
+Enter positive values and keep Analysis horizon between 1 and 40 years before using the cash-flow table.

 FAQ: